JUSTICE FOR PEANUT (JFP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JUSTICE FOR PEANUT Historical Price

-According to the latest data gathered on JUSTICE FOR PEANUT live price page, the current price of JUSTICE FOR PEANUT is 0.00002874USD.
-The circulating supply of JUSTICE FOR PEANUT(JFP) is 999.99M JFP , giving it a market capitalization of $28.73K.
+According to the latest data gathered on JUSTICE FOR PEANUT live price page, the current price of JUSTICE FOR PEANUT is 0.00002842USD.
+The circulating supply of JUSTICE FOR PEANUT(JFP) is 999.99M JFP , giving it a market capitalization of $28.42K.

 The JUSTICE FOR PEANUT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JFP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.